yyunikov/yunikov.com/index.md

 layout: default
 ---

-Engineer, leader, consultant, software professional and tech enthusiast.
-Led technical design, architecture, security and implementation of various production systems.
-Built and launched multiple successful products, developed a few Android apps, have experience and skills in leading engineering teams.
+Software engineer, leader, and consultant with 9+ years of experience.
+Led technical design, architecture, security, and implementation of various production systems.
+Built and launched multiple successful products, developed a few Android apps, and have experience and skills in managing engineering teams.

-Have a strong professional expertise in identity & access management, design & implementation of public APIs, CLI’s and building great developer experience.
+Have professional expertise in identity & access management, payments optimization, design & implementation of public APIs, CLIs and building excellent developer experience.

 Interested in products and startups which can change the world for the better.